astropuffin/oakmtg.club/content/english/candidates/tri-ngo.md

 ### Stance on the Howard Terminal A’s Stadium

 To our knowledge, Tri Ngo has made no public statement about the proposed Howard Terminal Stadium.
-This District 1 resident (Megan) ran into him on the street and asked him about it, but he did not seem very informed about the location or specifics.
+This District 1 resident ran into him on the street and asked him about it, but he did not seem very informed about the location or specifics.
 Did we miss something?
 Reach out.

 ### Notable supporters